TWI Digital Library

 A friction stir welding tool with a variable length probe (suitable for variable thickness joints, repairs and circumferential welding) was developed and evaluated for the welding of aluminium alloy 2195.
 Tapered sheet, of both increasing and decrea…

-Friction stir welding (FSW) experiments were conducted on commercially pure titanium sheet (thickness 3 mm) to identify the optimum tool material and process conditions; the microstructure and mechanical properties of the welded joints were determin…
+Friction stir welding (FSW) experiments were performed on 6005A-T6 (Al, 0.49%Mg, 0.61%Si) alloy plates (thickness 6 mm) using a fully instrumented CNC milling machine, and the microstructure and mechanical properties of the welded joints were invest…

 A process model for friction stir welding (FSW) of Al-Zn-Mg alloys, used to predict HAZ microstructure and hardness, is presented.
 Numerical solutions (using a finite difference approach) are developed for heat generation and heat flow.
 Microstructu…